Actindo-AG/Documentation/RetailSuiteAccounting/Operation/05_CancelBooking.md

 ![Cancel a booking](../../Assets/Screenshots/RetailSuiteAccounting/Book/Bookings/CancelBooking.png "[Cancel a booking]")

-1. Select the booking to be cancelled from the list in the *BOOKINGS* tab.
+1. Select the posting to be cancelled in the postings list.

-2. The existing booking details are displayed in the input line fields.
+  The posting details are displayed in the input line fields.

-3. Click the *CANCEL* button.
+2. Click the [CANCEL] button.
-A new  booking is created in the bookings list with a negative turnover value and marked as **Cancel** in the *Booking text* field.
+  A new posting with a negative turnover amount of the posting to be cancelled is created.
+The negative posting is displayed in the postings list.
+The posting text **Cancel** is displayed in the *Text* column for this posting.

+  > [Info] The open item created by the original posting is automatically cleared in the *OPEN ITEMS* tab by the cancellation posting.

   ![Booking cancelled](../../Assets/Screenshots/RetailSuiteAccounting/Book/Bookings/BookingCancelled.png "[Booking cancelled]")